tannazma/prework/README.md

 }
 ```

-- It was the first time for me to use `parentElement` because I wanted to select error message span that was wraped in label, and I couldn't understand which span we are refering to, so I needed to use `parentElement` to select and input from the label parent then select span from that specific label to remove span class in javascript.
+It was my first time using `parentElement` as I wanted to select error message spans that were wrapped in labels.
+I had difficulty determining which span we were referring to, so I needed to use `parentElement` to select an input from the parent label, then select the span from that specific label to remove the span class in JavaScript.

 ## Last Challenge

-And for solving the last challenge to remove red box and error message when user is typing only number, I neede to add `if` condition including if the input values are not an empty string remove errorBox class and then put an empty string as error message like befor but all this should be wrapped in `if` element:
+To solve the final challenge—removing the red box and error message when a user is typing a number only—I had to add an `if` condition.
+If the input values are not empty strings, the code removes the 'errorBox' class and inserts an empty string as an error message.
+All of this is wrapped in an `if` statement:

 ```js
 if (inputField.value !== "") {